alyakin314/alyakin314.github.io/index.md

 My previous research interests involved statistical inference on connectome networks, diagnostic and prognostic clinical decision support tools and other intersections of statistics and medicine.
 I especially appreciate causal inference machine learning methods and tools.
-Most of my recent work has been on Large Language Models (LLMs), after they became cool.

 <!--
 I consider myself a frequentist in philosophy, but a Bayesian in practice.